kwabenasapong/openpldoc/manual/source/configure.rst

 **Clicking on a selected slide in the slidecontroller advances to next effect:**
   When this is enabled it is possible to go to the next effect of a slide by clicking the slide in the slidecontroller.
-The default behaviour is to restart the slide.
+The default behavior is to restart the slide.

-**Let PowerPoint control the size and position of the presentation window (workaround for windows 8 scaling issue):**
+**Let PowerPoint control the size and position of the presentation window (workaround for Windows 8 scaling issue):**
   Windows 8 and 10 can on computers with multiple monitors use scaling to make windows look the same size on different monitors.
 Unfortunately this can cause issues with how OpenLP places and resizes the PowerPoint presentation